jonathanhogg/flitter/docs/physics.md

 - `resolution` is an optional attribute specifying a *minimum* simulation step interval

+The simulation maintains an internal simulation clock which begins at zero and advances in steps equal to the minimum of `resolution` or the difference between successive values of `time`.
+This means that if the engine frame rate falls below that necessary to maintain `time` deltas greater than `resolution`, the simulation will advance in time steps of `resolution`.
+This allows `resolution` to be used to avoid numerical instability caused by slow frames.
+In this situation, the internal simulation clock will advance more slowly than `time`.
+The internal simulation clock can be read from the state and used to track the actual amount of simulation time that has passed (see **State interaction** below).

-If `time` and `resolution` are not specified then the system will default to **flitter**'s internal frame clock and the target frame-rate interval.
+If `time` and `resolution` are not specified then the system will default to **flitter**'s internal frame clock and the target frame-rate interval respectively.
 This means that the simulation time units will be seconds and the simulation will advance in time steps equal to the frame interval.

-If specifying `time`, then `resolution` should be set to some sensible matching value somewhere at or above the expected increment in `time` at the engine frame-rate.
+If `time` *is* specified then `resolution` should be set to a sensible matching value somewhere at or above the expected increment in `time` at the engine frame-rate.

-> **Note**
->
-> If the physics engine is called with sequential `time` values (or the actual
-> frame times) that have a delta greater than `resolution`, then the simulation
-> will be run with `resolution` as the time delta, i.e., if **flitter** is
-> unable to call the engine rapidly enough, the simulation will subjectively
-> appear to slow down.
-This is to avoid numerical instability, for example if
-> two objects overlap each other because of processing a large step at their
-> current velocity and a collision force applier is in place, then this may
-> generate massive repelling forces that will cause the particles to fly apart.

 All other nodes described below must be contained with a `!physics` node.